bdurand/ultra_settings/README.md

   - `:symbol`
   - `:array` (of strings)

-- You can specify a default value with the `:default` option.
-Note that this value will still be cast to the defined type.
+- `:default` - Sets a default value for the field.
+The value will be cast to the specified type.

+- `:default_if` - Provides a condition for when the default should be used.
+This should be a Proc or the name of a method within the class.
+Useful for ensuring values meet specific constraints.
+This can provide protection from misconfiguration that can break the application.
+In the above example, the default value for `timeout` will be used if the value is less than or equal to 0.

-- You can define a field as being secret with the `:secret` option.
-Secret fields will not be displayed in the web UI.
-By default all fields are considered secrets.
-This is by design so that sensitive values are not accidentally exposed.
-However, you can change the default (either globally on `UltraSettings` or per configuration) by setting the `fields_secret_by_default` property to `false`.
+- `:secret` - Marks the field as secret.
+Secret fields are not displayed in the web UI.
+By default, all fields are considered secret to avoid accidentally exposing sensitive values.
+You can change this default behavior by setting `fields_secret_by_default` to `false` either globally or per configuration.

+- `:description` - Provides a description of the field.
+This is used for documentation purposes only.
 - You can specify a trigger of when the default should be used with the `:default_if` option.
 If this option is provided, then it should be either a `Proc` or the name of a method in the class to call with the value from the settings.
 You can use this feature, for example, to always ensure that a value meets certain constraints.

-- You can describe what your setting does with the `:description` option.
-This value is only for documentation purposes.

-- You can override the environment variable used to populate the setting with the `:env_var` option.
-You can use this to point to an environment variable name that does not match the conventional pattern.
-You can also set this to `false` to disable loading the field from an environment variable.
+- `:env_var` - Overrides the environment variable name used to populate the field.
+This is useful if the variable name does not follow the conventional pattern.
+Set this to `false` to disable loading the field from an environment variable.

-- You can override the key in the YAML file with the `:yaml_key` option.
-You can use this to map a setting to a key in the YAML hash if the key doesn't match the field name.
-You can also set this to `false` to disable loading the field from a YAML file.
+- `:runtime_setting` - Overrides the runtime setting name for the field.
+Useful if the runtime setting name does not match the conventional pattern.
+Set this to `false` to disable loading the field from runtime settings.

-- You can override the name of the runtime setting used to populate the setting with the `:runtime_setting` option.
-You can use this to point to a setting whose name does not match the conventional pattern.
-You can also set this to `false` to disable loading the field from runtime settings.
+- `:yaml_key` - Overrides the key in the YAML configuration file for this field.
+This is useful when the key does not match the field name.
+Set this to `false` to disable loading the field from a YAML file.

-- You can define a value as a static value by setting the `:static` option to true.
-Static values will not be changed once they are set.
-Static values also cannot be set from runtime settings.
-If you are referencing a setting during your application's initialization, then you should declare it as a static field.
+- `:static` - Marks the field as a static value.
+Static values cannot be changed once set and are not allowed to be set from runtime settings.
+Use this for settings that need to be referenced at the application is initializing.

 ### Environment Variables

 Settings will first try to load values from environment variables.
 Environment variables are a good place to define environment specific values.

+#### Default Behavior

-By default settings will be loaded from environment variables by constructing a prefix from the configuration class name (i.e. `Configs::MySettingsConfiguration` uses the prefix `"CONFIGS_MY_SETTINGS_"`) with the field name appended to it.
-By default environment variables will be in all uppercase letters.
+By default, environment variables for settings are constructed using a prefix based on the configuration class name, with the field name appended.
+For example, a class named `Configs::MySettingsConfiguration` will use the prefix `CONFIGS_MY_SETTINGS_`, resulting in environment variables like CONFIGS_MY_SETTINGS_HOST.

-You can use lowercase environment variable names by setting `env_var_upcase` to `false` on your configuration class.
+#### Customizing Environment Variables

+You can customize the behavior of environment variable naming in several ways:

+- Explicit Environment Variables: You can specify the name of the environment variable to use for a field by setting the `env_var` option on the field.
+This allows you to use a different name than the default.

+- Lowercase Environment Variables: Set `env_var_upcase` to false in your configuration class to use lowercase environment variable names.

-You can use a different delimiter by setting `env_var_delimiter` on your configuration class.
-The delimiter is used between modules and before the setting name so a delimiter of "." on `Configs::MySettingsConfiguration#setting` would produce "CONFIGS.MY_SETTINGS.SETTING".
+- Custom Delimiter: The delimiter between module names and before the setting name can be customized by setting `env_var_delimiter` on your configuration class.
+For example, using a delimiter of "." in `Configs::MySettingsConfiguration` would produce environment variables like `CONFIGS.MY_SETTINGS.HOST`.

-You can set an explicit prefix by setting `env_var_prefix` on your configuration class.
+- Custom Prefix: Set `env_var_prefix` on your configuration class to specify an explicit prefix for environment variables.
+This allows for more flexibility in naming conventions.

-You can disable environment variables as a default source on your fields by setting `environment_variables_disabled` to `true` on your configuration class.
+- Disabling Environment Variables: You can disable environment variables as a default source for fields by setting `environment_variables_disabled` to `true` in your configuration class.

 If a setting value cannot be loaded from an environment variable, then it's value will attempt to be loaded from a runtime setting.

 ### Runtime Settings

+Runtime settings are configurations loaded while your application is running, allowing for dynamic updates without needing to restart the application.
+This flexibility makes them ideal for settings that may change frequently or need quick adjustments.

+#### Setting Up Runtime Settings

+To enable runtime settings, set the `UltraSettings.runtime_settings` attribute to an object that implements a `[]` method and accepts a string argument.
+For example, to load runtime settings from a Redis database, you could use the following implementation:

 Runtime settings are settings that are loaded at runtime while your application is running.
 The advantage to this kind of setting is that your application does not need to restart in order to get an updated value.

-To use runtime settings, you need to set the `UltraSettings.runtime_settings` attribute to an object that defines the `[]` method and takes a string as the argument.
-For instance, if you wanted to load runtime settings from a Redis database, you could implement them like this.

 ```ruby
 class RedisRuntimeSettings